github/training-kit/paths/electron/starting-with-electron/05-running-the-app.md

   1. Type `electron-forge start` and press enter.

   Your app should open up.
 Dev Tools might also be open on the right side, by default.
+Quit the app by pressing `Ctrl` + `C` in your Command Line Interface.

 show-me-how:
 tell-me-why: |